-With over 50 business energy suppliers now operating in the UK, there’s never been a better time to switch suppliers.
-Switching your electricity or gas company remains the best way to get the lowest prices and best deals for your business.
+With over 50 business energy suppliers now operating in the UK, there’s never been a better time to switch energy providers.
+Due to there being so much competition in the market, suppliers are introducing new deals and tariffs everyday!

 When Is The Best Time To Switch?